mxxt4pf/HypedSneakers/README.md

 What is Done?
--Setting of the development platform and created a ASP.NetCore Web API project -Implemented Entity Framework for Migration, Database manipulation and working around with DB queries
+-Setting of the development platform and created a ASP.NetCore Web API project -Implemented Entity Framework for Migration, Database manipulation and working around with DB queries -Used Swagger UI for API testing of database queries by creating document reports in JSON chekcing the end points of the methods.

 In-Development:
 -Builidng the client app using react with functionalities, error handling, etc